Home / Resume / Customer Service / Customer Service Resume

 1. 1

 CRM and ticketing system proficiency.
-Do you list Salesforce, Zendesk, Freshdesk, or HubSpot by name?
+Do you list customer relationship management (CRM) platforms and ticketing systems such as Salesforce or Zendesk by name?
 Recruiters filter on these keywords before a human ever reviews your application.
 If you have used any of these platforms, spell them out explicitly.

 2. 2

 Metrics that prove performance.
-Customer satisfaction scores, first-call resolution rates, average handle time, and ticket volume per day are the numbers that matter.
+Customer satisfaction scores, first contact resolution rates, average handle time, and ticket volume per day are the numbers that matter.
 Managers want to see that you can quantify your impact, not just describe your duties.

 3. 3

-De-escalation and problem-solving ability.
+De-escalation and complaint resolution ability.
 Handling upset customers is the core of this job.
-Resumes that mention conflict resolution, retention saves, or complaint turnaround rates stand out immediately from generic applications.
+Resumes that mention active listening, de-escalation, complaint resolution, and retention saves stand out immediately from generic applications.

 If your resume communicates these things in the first 7-second scan, you'll make it to the detailed read.
 Everything below is about making that happen.